 Provide Secure Access to Data—So Users Only See What They Need

-On one hand, you have users who need access to certain information to do their job.
-On the other hand, you need to make sure they don’t see any information they shouldn’t be privy to.
+You have users who need access to certain information to do their job.
+You also need to ensure data security by not giving users access they should not have.
 That’s where security comes in.

 The HelpSystems State of IBM i Security Study found that most people are running at the minimum recommended level of 40.
 If you’re not, there are some well-documented loopholes that can be exploited.

 So why aren’t some organizations at the recommended level?
 According to Robin, most of us don’t do system configuration from scratch.
-When we migrate to new systems, we’re pulling settings off the last system.
+When we migrate to new systems, we pull settings off the last system.
 We tend to restore attributes and system values.
 And there are many different settings that influence that.

 Sequel Data Access includes administrative functions to lock data down.
 Skip to 23:48 to see Heath demonstrate Sequel’s administrative security settings.